Limerick: National politics

 For elections to the Dáil, Limerick City is in the Limerick City constituency.
 From 2011, the constituency boundaries changed in accordance with the proposals of the Constituency Commission and the subsequent Electoral (Amendment) Act 2009.
 This changed the electoral boundaries from Limerick East and Limerick West to Limerick City and Limerick.
 Limerick city encompasses the city, the suburban areas of Castletroy and as far east as Murroe.
 It also includes part of North County Tipperary.
 The Limerick county constituency takes in most of the rest of the county.
-For European parliament elections, Limerick is in the South constituency.
+For European Parliament elections, Limerick is in the South constituency.

 Climate

 Limerick's climate is classified as temperate oceanic (Köppen Cfb).
-Met Éireann maintains a climatological weather station at Shannon Airport, 20 kilometres west of the city in County Clare.
+Met Éireann maintains a climatological weather observation station at Shannon Airport, 21 kilometres west-northwest of the city in County Clare.
 Shannon Airport records an average of 977 millimetres of precipitation annually, most of which is rain.
-Limerick has a mild climate, with the average daily maximum in July of 20 °C and the average daily minimum in January of 3 °C. The highest temperature recorded was 32.0 °C in June 2018, and the lowest -11.4 °C in 2010.
+Limerick has a mild climate, with an average daily maximum in July of 20 °C and an average daily minimum in January of 3 °C. The highest temperature recorded was 32.0 °C in June 2018, and the lowest -11.4 °C in 2010.
 Limerick is the cloudiest city in the country, averaging only 1,295 sunshine hours annually, 3.5 hours of sunshine every day.
-There are on average 62 days of no recordable sunshine, 6 days of thunder, 22 days of hail and 11 days of snow per year.
-Shannon Airport is located by the ocean at an elevation of 14 metres, so snow is less common at the station than in the city itself.
+There are on average 62 days of no recordable sunshine, 6 days of thunder, 22 days of hail, 32 days of fog and 11 days of snow per year.
+Shannon Airport is situated on the Shannon Estuary at an elevation of 14 metres.